 In industry, information on defect density of a product tends to become available too late in the software development process to affordably guide corrective actions.
+An important step towards remediation of the problem associated with this late information lies in the ability to provide an early estimation of defect density.
 Our research objective is to build a parametric model which utilizes a persistent record of the validation and verification (V&V) practices used with a program to estimate the defect density of that program.
 The persistent record of the V&V practices are recorded as certificates which are automatically recorded and maintained with the code.
-To date, we have created a parametric modeling process with the help of the Center for Software Engineering at the University of Southern California and have created the second version of an Eclipse plug-in for recording V&V certificates.